myrtleTree33/node-promo-scraper/README.md

 ## Introduction

-A dining deals and food promotion scraper and matcher, written in NodeJS.
+This code exposes a working NodeJS server, that scrapes and matches food and dining deals in Singapore.

 Multiple deals for a given restaurant are matched automatically by the algorithm in O(n^2) time.